Tala tank: History

 Before pumped water supply to Kolkata began in 1820, the city's water was mainly sourced from the Lal Dighi at B. B. D. Bagh, which the British authorities considered was the only hygienic water body in the area.
 In 1820, as demand for water grew, a small pump house was built at Chandpal Ghat to draw water from the Hooghly River.
-The first drinking water was supplied to the city with the establishment of a small water treatment plant at Pulta Water Works, which operated between 1864 and 1870 at Pulta (now Palta), a neighbourhood near Barrackpore and then 32 km north of Calcutta (as the city was then called – now the neighbourhood is part of North Kolkata).
-The supply reached the city via Tala and the first pipeline was installed in 1868.
+Water was supplied to a limited area through open brick aqueducts.
+The first drinking water was supplied to the city with the establishment of a small water treatment plant at Pulta Water Works, which started operating between 1864 and 1870 at Pulta (now Palta), a neighbourhood near Barrackpore and then 32 km north of Calcutta (as the city was then called – now the neighbourhood is part of North Kolkata).
+The supply reached the city via Tala and the first pipeline was installed in 1868 at a cost of ₹660000, having a capacity of 6000000 impgal to cater a population of approximately 400,000.

 Initially, Palta Water Works fed an underground reservoir at Wellington Square (now Subodh Chandra Mallick Square) in the city centre.
 It had a capacity of 790 e3impgal which gradually became insufficient for the growing population.
 Supply from underground reservoirs proved to be challenging in terms of cost and time, and because of the very flat landscape in and around the city there was no suitable place to build a high reservoir.
 To ensure uninterrupted water supply to the city, the Assistant Engineer of Calcutta Corporation (now Kolkata Municipal Corporation or KMC), Arthur Peirce, conceived what became Tala tank in 1901.
 The Chief Engineer of KMC, W. B. MacCabe, designed the tank in 1902.
 Having a nine-million-gallon water reservoir overhead was a daring proposition.
 Edward Norman Baker, Lieutenant Governor of Bengal, commissioned the tank on 18 November 1909.